ohmss/workshop-spring-reactive/README.md

 }
 ```

 You can now go ahead and start the application.
-The application is listening on port `9966` as defined in `application.yaml` *(Please do not change this, this is waht the user interface is looking for)*
+The application is listening on port `9966` as defined in `application.yaml` *(Please do not change this, this is what the user interface is looking for)*

 Start the application;